 Karen F. Kaler Neonatal Intensive Care Unit

-The new Karen F. Kaler Neonatal Intensive Care Unit is equipped with all the “bells and whistles,” including these new incubators and monitors, for the Ruth Gaylord Hospital’s tiniest patients.
+Part of the ever expanding Ruth Gaylord Institute for Maternal and Pediatric Care, the new Karen F. Kaler Neonatal Intensive Care Unit is equipped with all the “bells and whistles,” including these new incubators and monitors.

-RGHM now offers x-rays onsite.
-This exciting addition to the services provided by RGHM helps to diagnose bones and chronic coughs (often used in investigating tuberculosis and pneumonia).
-Patients can now remain at RGHM rather than suffer the cost and aggravation of transferring to another facility for their x-ray.
+Gary Holmes Hospital Maganjo now offers x-rays onsite.
+This exciting addition to the hospital's services helps to diagnose bones and chronic coughs (often used in investigating tuberculosis and pneumonia).
+Patients can now remain at the Gary Holmes Hospital Maganjo rather than suffer the cost and aggravation of transferring to another facility for their x-ray.
 Having our X-ray on site also assures that our ambulance is available for emergencies rather than being used for the transportation of a patient to another facility.

 4X4 Double-Cab Truck

 Acquiring a 4X4 Toyota truck has extended the reach of the Mobile Health Clinic while allowing the ambulance to remain at the hospital for emergencies.
 Previously the ambulance also was used for the Mobile Health Clinic.

 Underway is a water-pasteurization project to increase the supply of drinkable water for the hospital and its neighbors.
 St. Thomas engineering professor Dr. John Abraham and alumnus Brian Plourde ’10 contributed to the design of LEMA, a highly efficient, solar-powered, point-of-use water pasteurizer for the hospital campus.

 Fabricated by Herold Precision, each LEMA system has embedded electronics, 3M solar mirror film for capturing optimum solar energy, distribution tanks and a water pump.
 Five LEMA devices can pasteurize more than 2,000 liters of water each day.